The Good, the Bad, and the Ugly: Privileged Account Access Models

 - It’s fairly easy to maintain the groups once they’re created (for example to remove access from users that no longer require it).

 - There is more visibility to who has access to the various servers, from a central (domain) view

 - It’s relatively straightforward to identity ownership of particular servers based on group membership (to contact owners in case of a problem).

 - Access logs are kept on each server, and can potentially be wiped clean.

-- It can be time consuming to create domain groups.
+- It can be time-consuming to create domain groups.

 4: Shared local “Administrator” access with a PAM Solution.

-In this solution which we consider to be one of the best security practices, an organization has deployed a central Privileged Access Management solution, such as the CyberArk Privileged Account Security Solution.
+In this solution which we consider being one of the best security practices, an organization has deployed a central Privileged Access Management solution, such as the CyberArk Privileged Account Security Solution.
 This is used to manage the local privileged accounts on each server.
 Account access to each server is controlled with an access-control model, such as the CyberArk “Safes”, that dictate who can see the password for the account.
 Users that are able to see the password can “check-out” the password to a particular system as needed.
-The passwords can be rotated automatically after each use, and changed often, and there are options for workflows (owners of the account can grant temporary account access to users that require it).
+The passwords can be rotated automatically after each use and changed often, and there are options for workflows (owners of the account can grant temporary account access to users that require it).
 There might be additional PAM capabilities, such as the CyberArk PTA (Privileged Threat Analytics) installed, that would alert the security management of unusual user activity.

 - Access can be easily provisioned through the PAM solution.